-The Gerken Residence occupies 6,000 interior square feet and 1,500 square feet of roof garden of the 13th and 14th floors of a historic Tribeca building.
-The proposal explores shifting relationships of solid and void through the interplay of three nested prisms.
+The Gerken Residence occupies 6,000 interior square feet and 1,500 square feet of roof garden on the top two floors (13 and 14) and roof of a historic Tribeca building.
+The proposal explores shifting relationships of solid and void through the interplay of three distinct nested prisms.

 MEP Engineer: Engineering Solutions

 Screen Fabricator: KAMMETAL